richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 1. Open a browser and enter the blob SAS URL provided by the Azure contributor.

 2. At the top, select **Upload**.
 Then, on the right, upload the .csv file you created using the instructions above.

 **Prepare .json mapping file and send it to the Insights admin**

-Indicate the type of refresh you’re performing and how Viva Insights should map your fields:
+Indicate the type of refresh you're performing and how Viva Insights should map your fields:

 * ``` “DatasetType”: “HR” ``` (line 2).
 Leave this as-is.

 * ``` “IsBootstrap”: ``` (line 3).
-Use “true” to indicate a full refresh and “false” to indicate an incremental refresh.
+Use “true” to indicate a full refresh and "false" to indicate an incremental refresh.

 * "Mapping": If you use names other than what Viva Insights uses, change each column header name to match what you use in your source system.

 >[!IMPORTANT]
-> Remove any fields that aren’t present in your .csv file.
+> Remove any fields that aren't present in your .csv file.

 **Mapping example**